wfp99/data-gateway/docs/providers/custom.md

     return originalLength - filtered.length;
   }

-  // 輔助方法
+  // Helper methods
   private filterData(data: Record<string, any>[], condition: QueryCondition): Record<string, any>[] {
     return data.filter(row => this.matchesCondition(row, condition));
   }

   private matchesCondition(row: Record<string, any>, condition: QueryCondition): boolean {
-    // AND 條件
+    // AND conditions
     if (condition.and) {
       return condition.and.every(subCondition => this.matchesCondition(row, subCondition));
     }

-    // OR 條件
+    // OR conditions
     if (condition.or) {
       return condition.or.some(subCondition => this.matchesCondition(row, subCondition));
     }

-    // 基本條件比較
+    // Basic condition comparison
     const fieldValue = row[condition.field as string];

     switch (condition.op) {